 Aquinas College maintains an atmosphere of faith that encourages faculty, staff, and students to live their Christian lives more deeply.
 Daily Mass is offered in St. Jude Chapel, and perpetual Eucharistic Adoration is available 24 hours per day, 7 days per week in the Corpus Christi Chapel, along with regular opportunities for the Sacrament of Penance and communal devotions, such as Eucharistic Adoration, the Rosary, and Lenten Stations of the Cross.
 Aquinas College also offers inquiry classes to help interested non-Catholics learn more about the Church and her teachings.
 Finally, an active campus ministry is a vehicle through which Aquinas College students join with young people from other area colleges for prayer and social activities.
 Campus ministry also engages in outdoor excursions, retreats, and an annual pilgrimage to the March for Life in Washington, D.C.

-In the year 1221, St. Dominic founded a religious order dedicated to preaching and the salvation of souls.
+In the year 1216, St. Dominic founded a religious order dedicated to preaching and the salvation of souls.
 In that tradition, the Dominican Sisters of St. Cecilia Congregation was established in 1860 in Nashville, Tennessee.
 The sisters seek to live within the heart of the Church with a commitment to prayer, community life, visible witness, and a Dominican love of study.
-They teach students from pre-school to college level in more than 30 schools in 18 dioceses, as well as in Australia, Ireland, Scotland, the Netherlands, Italy, and Canada.
+They teach students from pre-school to college level in 40 schools throughout the United States, as well as in Australia, Ireland, Scotland, the Netherlands, Italy, and Canada.
 The sisters have a median age of 36.
 A spirit of joy and fidelity to the Church marks their way of life and permeates the close-knit Catholic college environment of Aquinas.